My Very Own Scotch Whisky Experience in Edinburgh, Scotland

 After a quick lesson on Scotch whisky, it was time for a sensory perception test.
 Every participant was given a worksheet and we were then tasked with identifying 10 scents commonly found in whisky.
 At this point 10 little glass jars with scented cotton were passed around and we each tried to identify the mystery scent.
 Let me tell you, it was hard!

-A sensory perception test at the Scotch Whisky Experience
+Close-up of sensory perception tasting sheet at the Scotch Whisky Experience in Edinburgh, Scotland with handwritten whisky aroma notes

 I thought I would do well having spent the previous day sniffing different botanicals found in gin, but that was not the case.
 If you take a look at my worksheet you’ll see that I thought I could smell: medicine, marzipan, sugarcane, candy, books in an attic, butter, a blend of peaches and banana, vinegar, Vick’s vapour rub, and one scent so horrid that I labelled it as poison.
 You probably won’t be surprised to hear that I did not pass with flying colours.